buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Rarity:** Rare; **Cost:** 2500 gp

 this cubic **pendant** is activated and deactivated by pressing one face (Immediate Action).
 When activated, it emanates a cubic protective field with a 3 m edge (similar to that of a force cube but with a different effect).
 The temperature inside the protective field is maintained at 21 °C. The field absorbs all cold attacks, completely negating them.
 If it negates more than 50 cold damage in one round (either from a single attack or multiple attacks), however, the magic field collapses and cannot be reactivated for an hour.
 If the field negates more than 100 cold damage in one round, the cube is destroyed.

+### Fire Extinguisher

+**Rarity:** Uncommon; **Cost:** 4500 gp

+this brass **cylinder** weighs 10 pounds and is covered with arcane runes.
+As two actions, you can point the cylinder at a fire within 9 meters and speak the command word to release a cone of magical frost 9 meters long.
+All nonmagical fires in the area are immediately extinguished.
+Magical fires (including fire elementals and creatures made of fire) take 3d6 cold damage (Reflex DC 13 halves).
+The cylinder has 10 charges and regains 1d6+4 charges each day at dawn.
+Each activation consumes 1 charge.

 ### Dancing